RDoerfel/bap1b-public/README.md

 1. Request access to the ADNI dataset: [ADNI Data Access](http://adni.loni.usc.edu/)
 2. Process the data according to the methods described in our paper
-3. Create a `megamastersheet.xlsx` file in the `data/` directory with the required structure
+3. Create a `megamastersheet_simulated.xlsx` file in the `data/` directory with the required structure.
+To run all scripts, we provide an example sheet that provides all necessary files with the required structure.
+Please note, the values are random samples drawn from distirbutions that match the original data, but this is not the data used for the publications.
+We were not allowed to publish the original data.
+The script `00_randomize_data.py` provides and example on how the randomization took place.

 ## Results